 If an E. coli outbreak is linked to a petting zoo or fair, the operator can be sued for medical expenses, pain and suffering, lost wages and other damages.
 Contact our E. coli lawyers for a free consultation.

-- Attorneys Eric Hageman and Ryan Osterholm obtained a settlement for a family whose child tragically died from E. coli-HUS after visiting a petting zoo at a fair.
+- Pritzker Hageman attorneys obtained a settlement for a family whose child tragically died from E. coli-HUS after visiting a petting zoo at a fair.

 - An outbreak linked to a Minnesota petting zoo sickened 13 with E. coli and hemolytic uremic syndrome.

 - Attorney Fred Pritzker and his team investigated an outbreak linked to animals at a pumpkin patch.